ios-factor/ios-factor.com/README.md

 - Custom built solution (e.g. using a build phase)
 - TODO: Are there any alternatives?

-As deployments on the iOS platform are significantly slower than server deployments, you might want a way to quickly change config over the air (OTA) to react to issues fast.
+As deployments on the iOS platform are significantly slower than server deployments, you might want a way to quickly update config over the air (OTA) to react to issues fast.

 OTA config updates are powerful and allow you to instantly

 - Run A/B tests to enable certain features or UI changes only for a subset of your active users
 - Rotate API keys
 - Update web hosts or other URLs that have changed
+- Remotely disable features or hide buttons

 Without OTA updates you have to wait for about a day for app review to accept your app, while risking of being rejected and delaying the release.